Spring Cyber Solutions Fest 2025: Attack Surface & Vulnerability Management Track

 Q: How many CPE credits can I earn?

-A: You will earn 1 CPE credit for every hour you attend live or on-demand.
+A: You will earn 1 CPE credit for every hour you attend live or watch the recordings.
 For example, a 120-minute session earns you 2 CPE credits.
 This is a great opportunity to advance your professional development while learning from industry leaders.

 Q: Do I need a SANS account to register?